- How to Declare a Major or Minor in History

 - After Graduation

 Pamela Crossley is a specialist on the Qing empire and modern Chinese history, and also researches and writes on Central and Inner Asian history, global history, the history of horsemanship in Eurasia before the modern period, and the imperial sources of modern identities.
-She is the author of six books (The Wobbling Pivot: China since 1800 , What is Global History? , A Translucent Mirror: History and Identity in Qing Imperial Ideology , The Manchus , and Orphan Warriors: Three Manchu Generations and the End of the Qing World , and co-author of two leading textbooks on global history (The Earth and its Peoples, 5th ed., 2012, and Global Society: The World since 1900, 3rd ed.
-2012).
-Shorter research works have appeared or will appear in The Cambridge History of China, The Cambridge History of World Slavery, and The Cambridge History of Warfare, in scholarly journals including American Historical Review, Journal of Asian Studies and Annales.
-Her work has been awarded the Joseph R. Levenson Prize of the Association for Asian Studies (for a book in any discipline addressing China before 1800), the Dartmouth Award for Outstanding Scholarly or Creative Achievement (now the Karen Wetterhahn Award) and a Guggenheim fellowship among other honors.
+She is the author of eight books--China's Global Empire: Qing, 1636-1912, forthcoming; Hammer and Anvil: Nomad Rulers at the Forge of the Modern World, The Wobbling Pivot: China since 1800 , What is Global History? , A Translucent Mirror: History and Identity in Qing Imperial Ideology , The Manchus , and Orphan Warriors: Three Manchu Generations and the End of the Qing World --co-author of two leading textbooks on global history (The Earth and its Peoples, 5th ed., 2012, and Global Society: The World since 1900, 3rd ed.
+2012) and co-editor of Empire at the Margins: Culture, Ethnicity, and Frontier in Early Modern China .
+Shorter research works have appeared or will appear in The Cambridge History of China, The Cambridge History of World Slavery, Cambridge History of Global Migration, Cambridge History of Nationhood and Nationalism, and The Cambridge History of Warfare, in scholarly journals including Harvard Journal of Asiatic Studies, American Historical Review, Journal of Asian Studies and Annales.
+She has also been awarded the Jerome Goldstein Award for Distinguished Teaching.
 Crossley is an original appointee of the Dartmouth Society of Fellows.

 The Wobbling Pivot: China since 1800, An Interpretive History (Blackwell/Wiley 2010).